researchanddesign/take-home-node/README.md

 If you have any questions please reach out to us on our slack channel.
 If a slack channel has not been setup for you yet, please get in touch with us via email.

-## Requirements
+## Project Requirements

 - Fix bug in server.
 The front-end is unable to communicate with the API.
-If you can't find the bug in 15 mins, ping us on slack so we can help you figure it out and get on your way.
+If you can't find the bug in 15 mins, ping us on slack so we can help you figure it out and get you working on the rest of the problem.
 - A user should be able to add a new todo item.
 - A user should be able to edit a todo item.
 - A user should be able to delete a todo item.